 The pain will range with the severity of the sprain.
 We at Jaffe Sports Medicine see some ankle sprains are minor and can be tended to with ice therapy, elevation, and rest.
 But we also notice more severe cases of swelling, pain, and those who cannot put any weight on the foot.
 In those cases, we determine if the care will be more long-term with problems like instability.

 There is a grading system associated with sprains that range from mild—meaning a slight stretch; to severe—a complete tear.
 At-home care includes rest and ice first.
-Later, we will have patients begin incorporating light range of motion activities and building strength until the flexibility and strength begin to return.
+Later, we will have patients begin incorporating a light range of motion activities and building strength until the flexibility and strength begin to return.

 We will work closely with you to determine the course of your ankle treatment while your healing progresses.

-Arthritis of the ankle can be diagnoses as Osteoarthritis, Rheumatoid Arthritis, and Posttraumatic Arthritis.
+Arthritis of the ankle can be diagnosed as Osteoarthritis, Rheumatoid Arthritis, and Posttraumatic Arthritis.
 Each type of arthritis is lasting in form, which means you should be mindful that pain and inflammation will always affect your ankle.

 With that said, you may have better days with no pain but may also have days with symptoms such as: